Here I Stand (Usher album): Promotion

 In 2008, Usher promoted Here I Stand by appearing at Radio 1's Big Weekend, where he performed "This Ain't Sex", "Moving Mountains", "What's Your Name", "Here I Stand" and "Love in This Club", as well as singles from his previous albums.

 Usher performed "Love in This Club" with Young Jeezy on The Hills third season finale (May 12, 2008), and along with "This Ain't Sex" on Saturday Night Live (May 17, 2008), and again on the sixth season finale of Dancing with the Stars (May 20, 2008).
 Usher performed a one-off showcase concert for 1,500 fans at indigO2, London on May 22, 2008, for which the tickets were allocated by ballot.
 Usher signed copies of Here I Stand for the military during Fleet Week in New York City, aboard USS Kearsarge on May 27, 2008.
 On the day of the album's release, Usher appeared on television shows TRL and 106 & Park, and performed on Good Morning America on May 30, 2008.
 Usher performed "Love in This Club" on The Tonight Show with Jay Leno and Jimmy Kimmel Live!, on June 4, 2008.
 At the BET Awards, hosted on June 23, 2008, Usher opened the show, performing the single again.
 On September 4, 2008, Usher performed "Here I Stand", "Trading Places" and "What's Your Name" at the 2008's National Football League Kickoff game at Columbus Circle, New York City.
 Natasha Bedingfield and Keith Urban also sang before the game, which saw the Washington Redskins play the New York Giants.

 Tour

-The One Night Stand: Ladies Only is the third concert tour by American recording artist Usher.
+The One Night Stand: Ladies Only was the third concert tour by American recording artist Usher.
 The tour promotes Raymond's fifth studio album, Here I Stand (2008).